reysmerwvr/laravel-spanish-docs/helpers.md

 <a name="method-ends-with"></a>
 #### `ends_with()` {#collection-method}

-La función `ends_with` determina si la cadena dada finaliza con el valor dado determines:
+La función `ends_with` determina si la cadena dada finaliza con el valor dado:

     $result = ends_with('This is my name', 'name');